fynrir/youjqtube/README.md

 how to create an autoloader and such.
 Go read: http://php.net/manual/en/language.oop5.autoload.php And make a autoloader for your project.

+Anax-MVC users should read at the bottom of this README.md in the section "Anax-MVC"!

 As such that is the way we will install this package.

 1. Ensure that you have composer installed.
 If you do not, here's how to install it using LinuxMint KDE as an example.